carsondarrow/lis4369/a5/README.md

 Three Parts:

-1. Develop server-side validation of a form in php
-2. Develop a form that adds data into a database
-3. Chapter Questions (chs.
-11, 12, & 19)
+1. Note all functions/commands from tutorial
+2. Take screenshots of Rstudio and accompanying charts
-4. Skillset 13-15
+3. Skillset 13-15

 #### README.md file should include the following items:

-* Screenshot of index.php for the data in petstore
+* Screenshots of environement
-* Screenshot of server-side data validation
+* Screenshots of accompanying charts